 In China, traditional practices like acupuncture and meditation were developed to restore balance within the body and mind.
 By inducing altered states of consciousness, these methods sought to promote healing and inner peace.
 The calming effects of meditation in particular parallel the relaxation response achieved in hypnotherapy.

-In ancient Celtic society, the Druids—spiritual leaders and healers—practiced techniques such as rhythmic drumming, chanting, and guided visualization to induce trance states.
+In ancient Celtic society of Ireland and Wales, the Druids—spiritual leaders and healers—practiced techniques such as rhythmic drumming, chanting, and guided visualisation to induce trance states.
 These trances were used for divination, healing, and connecting with the spiritual world.
 Their understanding of altered states of consciousness and the power of suggestion prefigured modern hypnotic techniques.

 In the 18th century, Franz Anton Mesmer developed a theory called animal magnetism, proposing that a magnetic fluid flowed through living beings.
 Although his theory was later discredited, Mesmer’s method of inducing trances through suggestion was groundbreaking.
 His work inspired early hypnotists and laid the groundwork for what would eventually become clinical hypnosis.